 The last Labour government lifted 120,000 children and 130,000 pensioners out of poverty in Scotland.
 That progress transformed life chances and ensured security in retirement.
-The next Labour government will build on that legacy of pursuing opportunity and social justice.
+The next Labour government will The last Labour government lifted 120,000 children out of poverty in Scotland build on that legacy of pursuing opportunity and social justice.